 • C&M culture centre / vocational school offers Thai cooking and language classes and Thai massage courses.

 • The delicious Thai food is a very important part of people’s life in Thailand.
 So, to prepare and enjoy yummy dishes is a very pleasurable a way of understanding more about Thailand.
-My Wok and Me will introduce you to some of the secrets of Thai cooking.

 • Thai Boxing (Muay Thai) is loved by Thai people and on Koh Phangan there are 4 stadiums in Thong Sala, 3 in Baan Tai and 2 around the Haad Rin area.
 To have an evening at the stadium, usually with 6 fights scheduled, it costs around 650 THB entrance per person.
 Muay Thai becomes a bit more adventurous when you want to do a little training yourself – several gyms offer individual training sessions in English.
 Diamond Muay Thai, Muay Thai Chinnarach or Jungle Gym could be your place if you are up for steeling your muscles, getting more flexible and a lot of sweat.

 There’s a very recommendable Koh Phangan information channel available at PHANGANIST.com

 If you are an animal lover there is the possibility to spend some of your time on Koh Phangan supporting PACS – Phangan Animal Care for Strays – as a volunteer.